-Strong earnings boost U.S. stocks, dollar near 13-month low
+GLOBAL MARKETS-Strong earnings boost U.S. stocks, dollar near 13-month low

 There is a growing sense that the Fed will want to tread carefully amid signs of subdued U.S. inflation, and markets were reflecting that.
 They were also influenced by strong German economic data and Greece's first return to capital markets since 2014.

-The dollar index .DXY, which measures the greenback against a basket of currencies, earlier hit its lowest level since June 2016 at 93.638.
+The dollar index, which measures the greenback against a basket of currencies, earlier hit its lowest level since June 2016 at 93.638.

 It has fallen nearly 4 percent over the last month and more than 8 percent this year, and was last down 0.2 percent on the day at 93.811.

-The euro EUR= rose to its highest since August 2015 and was just below a 2-1/2-year peak, boosted by a stronger-than-expected German business survey.
+The euro rose to its highest since August 2015 and was just below a 2-1/2-year peak, boosted by a stronger-than-expected German business survey.

-In the U.S. stock market, volatility was muted with the VIX index .VIX, Wall Street's so-called fear gauge, at a 23-year low.
+In the U.S. stock market, volatility was muted with the VIX index, Wall Street's so-called fear gauge, at a 23-year low. nIFRbCs1N9]

 "It looks like earnings are coming in better than expected and that's giving the market a jump this morning," said Ken Moraif, senior adviser at Money Matters, a wealth management and investment firm.

-Upbeat results from Caterpillar Inc (CAT.N) and McDonald's Corp (MCD.N) boosted the Dow and S&P 500.
+Upbeat results from Caterpillar Inc and McDonald's Corp boosted the Dow and S&P 500.

-Shares in Google parent Alphabet Inc (GOOGL.O) slid nearly 3 percent, weighing on the Nasdaq, after the company late on Monday flagged rising costs.
+Shares in Google parent Alphabet Inc slid nearly 3 percent, weighing on the Nasdaq, after the company late on Monday flagged rising costs.

-MSCI's index of stock markets across the world .MIWD00000PUS was up 0.3 percent, while European shares .FTEU3 rose 0.6 percent.
+MSCI's index of stock markets across the world was up 0.3 percent, while European shares rose 0.6 percent.

 U.S. Treasury yields rose as the gains in stocks as well as expectations that legislators in Washington may pass a healthcare overhaul helped reduce demand for safe-haven U.S. bonds.